Honest dentists in Mazatlan who speak English fluently

 I won’t bore you with my specific mouth issues too much, but I need to give you a bit of background so you can see how honest this office is.

-Me and Edith, the dentist who cleaned and examined my teeth at Dr. Paty’s office in the Golden Zone of Mazatlan, Mexico.
+Ellen and Edith, who cleaned and X-rayed Ellen’s teeth at Dr. Paty’s office.

 One of the X-rays Edith took showed one of the fillings under the bonding is contracting a bit, and it will eventually need to be replaced.
 She recommended within a year to be safe, but said it was not something I had to do right away, as she saw no decay.